How To Expatriate From The United States

 Legal Framework

-The U.S. Supreme Court has affirmed the right of individuals to renounce their citizenship, emphasizing that it must be a voluntary and intentional act.
-This means that the individual must understand the consequences of their decision and make it without coercion.
+The U.On top of that, s.
+Here's the thing — supreme Court has affirmed the right of individuals to renounce their citizenship, emphasizing that it must be a voluntary and intentional act.
+In plain terms, the individual must understand the consequences of their decision and make it without coercion.

 Who Considers Expatriation?